-Any Party, shall have the option to terminate this Settlement in accordance with Section 16.2 if this Settlement is not approved in its entirety by the NEB or if it is subsequently materially varied by the NEB.
+Any Party shall have the option to terminate this Settlement in accordance with Section 16.2 if this Settlement is not approved in its entirety by the NEB or if it is subsequently materially varied by the NEB.

 Exercise of Right

-A Party entitled to terminate this Settlement pursuant to Section 16.1, may terminate this Settlement by giving written notice to TransCanada, the Chairman of the TTF and the NEB.
+A Party entitled to terminate this Settlement pursuant to Section 16.1, may terminate this Settlement by giving written notice, within 30 days of the NEB decision, to the other Parties and the Chairman of the TTF.
 The termination shall be effective 60 days from the date the notice is received by TransCanada.
-Within 10 days of receiving such notice, TransCanada shall convene a TTF meeting to discuss options regarding the replacement of the Settlement.
+Within 10 days of receiving such notice, TransCanada shall convene a meeting of the Parties to discuss options regarding the replacement of the Settlement.

 ARTICLE 17